-- 1 Turn on or restart your system.

-- 2 Perform one of the following actions after the Dell logo is displayed:

-- With keyboard Press F12.
+- 1 Turn on or restart your laptop. - 2 Perform one of the following actions after the Dell logo is displayed: - With keyboard Press F2. - Without keyboard Press and hold the Volume Up button when the Dell logo is displayed on the screen.
+When the F12 boot selection menu is displayed, select Diagnostics from the boot menu, and press Enter.

-The PreBoot System Assessment (PSA) starts on your system.
+The PreBoot System Assessment (PSA) starts on your laptop.

-INOTE: If you wait too long and the operating system logo appears, continue to wait until you see the desktop.
+(i) NOTE: If you wait too long and the operating system logo appears, continue to wait until you see the desktop.
 Turn off the laptop and try again.